brettcutt/issue-tracker/README.md

 ## UX

 ### Strategy
-- As a guest, I would not except to have the same priveledges as a registered user.
+- As a guest, I would not expect to have the same privileges as a registered user.
 - As a user I'd expect to be able to register an account, which can be logged into and out of.
-- As a user I'd expect to see some sort of description as to what the company does and achieves
+- As a user I'd expect to see some sort of description as to what the company does and achieves.
 - As a user I would expect to be able to add a bug or feature ticket which describes my issue or idea.
-- As a user I'd except to see the progress of each ticket by it's status and comments.
+- As a user I'd expect to see the progress of each ticket by it's status and comments.
 - As a user I would expect to be able to upvote a bug ticket, but to keep it fair only once per user.
-- As a user, knowing a feature has the be the highest upvoted to be worked on, I'd expect to be able to pay more than one time.
+- As a user, knowing a feature has to be the highest upvoted to be worked on, I'd expect to be able to pay more than one time.
-- As a user I would like to know if i've paid for a feature upvote previously before upvoting again.
+- As a user I would like to know if I've paid for a feature upvote previously before upvoting again.